 Select a tract to read:

-"Peter was sitting outside in the courtyard when a slave girl came up to him, saying, 'You were with Jesus of Galilee, too!'
-But he denied it before them all, saying, 'I don't know what you're talking about.'
-But when he went out to the forecourt, another slave girl saw him, and she said to those who were there, 'This man was also with Jesus the Nazarene!'
-And again, he denied with an oath, 'I don't know the man!'
-After a short while, those standing by approached Peter and said, 'Surely, you're one of them, too; your accent gives you away.'
-Then he began to curse and swear, 'I do not know the man!'
-And straightway, the cock crowed.
-And Peter remembered Jesus' saying that he spoke to him, 'Before the cock crows, you will deny me three times.'
-And he went out and wept bitterly."
-Matthew 26:69-75
+“Peter was sitting outside in the courtyard, and a servant-girl came up to him, saying, ‘You were definitely with Jesus of Galilee.’
+But he denied him before them all, saying, ‘I don’t know what you’re talking about.’
+But after he went out to the entranceway, another girl saw him, and she said to those who were there, ‘This man was definitely with Jesus the Nazarene.’
+And he again denied it, with an oath, saying, ‘I don’t know the man!’
+Then, a little while later, those standing there came up and said to Peter, ‘Surely, you are also one of them, for even your accent gives you away.’
+Then he began to bind himself under a curse and to swear, ‘I don’t know the man!’
+And immediately, a rooster crowed.
+And Peter was reminded of the saying Jesus had spoken to him: ‘Before a rooster crows, three times will you deny me.’
+And he went outside, and wept bitterly.”

 As a fisherman, Peter had many times matched his courage against the winds and waves on the Sea of Galilee.
 He did not run from danger so long as he was familiar with the dangers which confronted him.
 How boldly he drew his sword to defend Jesus when the soldiers and servants of the high priest came to arrest him in the Garden of Gethsemene!
 But the little maids in the palace confronted Peter with another type of warfare – the uncertainties of a trial before the council and the bitter, merciless questions of the elders.
 How was he to fight these experienced rulers?
 How foolish they would make him appear before all the people!
 He would have died for his Master in a physical contest, but in a battle of spirits, he fled before the probing questions of little girls.
 Peter was neither the first or the last to fail this test.